-In 2006, the South basin of Skeleton Lake did not show any indications of thermal stratification of the water column (i.e., the condition where water temperature changes by more than one degree within one meter depth) (Figure 3).
-Although it would appear that a weak stratification event occurred in late June, the actual change in temperature from the 5 to 6 m depth was less than one degree.
-Dissolved oxygen concentrations in the South basin dropped quickly during the late June to early August sampling dates, however, concentrations only dropped to below the acute provincial guideline for the protection of aquatic life (5 mg/L) during the late July and early August sampling.
-By end of August the bottom water oxygen concentrations had already increased to $8.73~\mu g/L$, and the constant DO concentrations observed during the mid-September sampling is indicative of complete mixing of the water column, or fall overturn.
-This was also well reflected in the temperature profile corresponding to this September DO profile.
+In 2008, the South basin of Skeleton Lake did not show significant thermal stratification of the water column (i.e., the condition where water temperature changes by more than one degree within one meter depth) (Figure 3).
+Weak stratification was observed in early June and July, but the actual change in temperature from the 5 to 6 m depth was only three degrees Celsius at both sampling dates.
+This stratification was not present at later sampling dates in the summer.

+Dissolved oxygen concentrations decreased with depth in the South basin in June and July sampling dates, and concentrations in deeper waters dropped to below the acute provincial guideline for the protection of aquatic life (5 mg/L) during the two July sampling dates.
+On these dates, a chemocline was present at 5 m depth, and waters at the lake bottom were anoxic.
+However, by end of August the bottom water oxygen concentrations had already increased to 7.73 μ g/L, and the constant DO concentrations observed during the mid-September sampling is indicative of complete mixing of the water column, or fall overturn that eliminated the chemocline.
+This turnover was also well reflected in the completely unstratified temperature profile corresponding to this September DO profile.